mybonk/mybonk-wiki/baby-rabbit-holes.md

   - `$ du -s /data`. `-s` for “summary”.
   - `$ du -ah --time`.
 Shows the time of the last modification to any file in the directory or subdirectory. ``--time`` with with the ``-ah`` flags is very useful e.g. someone writes files somewhere by accident and you need to find where.

-- `fdisk`: Dialog-driven program to see and manipulate disk partition table.
+- `fdisk`: Dialog-driven program to see and manipulate disk partition table:
   - `fdisk -l`: List the system's partition scheme.
   - `fdisk -l | grep "Disk /"`: See all the available disks.
   - `fdisk /dev/sdc`: Enter the interactive mode to manipulate the partition table of the disk `/dev/sdc`